 She was the sister of Dampier’s wife, but the two had a secret affair that lasted for years.
 She and her new boyfriend lured Dampier to a meeting and murdered him.

-Photo Disclaimer: Please note some photos are for representational purposes only.
-As a result, some photos might not reflect the actual lottery winners listed in this article.
+Please note some photos are for representational purposes only.
+Some photos might not reflect the actual lottery winners listed in this article.